Dual spaces of geodesic currents: Dual space of a geodesic current

 To define the space of geodesic currents $\Curr(X)$, we fixed a $\delta$-hyperbolic geodesic structure $X$ on $S$.
 Given a homeomorphism between two different structures $f \colon X \to X'$, we get a homeomorphism $\wt{f} \colon \partial \wt{X} \to \partial \wt{X'}$ by~\cite[Lemma~3.7]{BC88:AutomorphismsSurfaces} extending $f$ to the boundary.
 This induces a homeomorphism between the corresponding spaces of geodesics and, by pushforward of measures, induces a homeomorphism $\wt{f}_* \colon \Curr(X) \to \Curr(X')$.
 In particular, this induces an action of the mapping class group on $\Curr(X)$.
 For any two structures $X$, we have a commutative diagram of bijections

 The left vertical arrow is a homeomorphism from the above paragraph.

-From Theorem~\ref{thm:homeo}, it will follow that, with respect to the marked equivariant Gromov-Hausdorff topology on $\mathcal{D}(X)$ (see Section~\ref{sec:topology}), the two horizontal maps are homeomorphisms.
-Thus, we have a commutative diagram of homeomorphisms.
+From Theorem~\ref{thm:homeo}, it will follow that, with respect to the equivariant Gromov-Hausdorff topology on $\mathcal{D}(X)$ (see Section~\ref{sec:topology}), the two horizontal maps are continuous injections.
 Observe that the isometry class of $X_{\mu}$ does depend on the choice of the underlying hyperbolic structure $X$.
 However, for a fixed (unweighted) multi-curve $\mu$ the dual spaces $X_{\mu}$, for different choices of hyperbolic structure $X$, embed as 2-dimensional faces of a $\CAT(0)$-cube complex $\mathcal{S}(\mu)$ independent on the choice of hyperbolic structure: the \emph{Sageev complex} (see~\cite[3]{AG17:Dualcubecomplex} for a description in this setting, and~\cite{CN05:Walls,S01:Cube1,S02:Cube2} in bigger generality).
 It would be interesting to see if there is an analogous construction of such complex for an arbitrary geodesic current.